-- Water will be the only beverage allowed in the classroom (it shall not be consumed when using technology). - Students may bring other snacks and drinks to be consumed in the cafeteria at lunchtime (no soda allowed). - Eating healthy snacks in class is permitted at the discretion of individual teachers. - Gum chewing or the consumption of candy is not allowed at school.
+- Water will be the only beverage allowed in the classroom (it shall not be consumed when using technology). - Students may bring other snacks and drinks to be consumed in the cafeteria at lunchtime (no soda allowed). - If a student tries to eat in class or drink something other than water in class, s/he will be told to throw it away. - Gum chewing or the consumption of candy is not allowed at school.
 If a student is caught chewing gum or eating candy, s/he will be told to spit it in the trash.
-If a packet of gum or candy is out in class, the teacher will confiscate it and throw it away. - Any leftover home lunch must be taken home at the end of each school day and not left in a locker.
+If a packet of gum or candy is out in class, the teacher will confiscate it and throw it away. - Any leftover home lunch must be taken home at the end of each school day.